-Residential students expelled from the University must move out of the residence hall and leave campus within a time frame designated by the Student Conduct Administrator, Dean of Students, Vice President for Student Affairs, or other appropriate administrator.
+Residential students expelled from the University must move out of the residence hall and leave campus within a time frame designated by the Student Conduct Administrator, Vice President for Student Affairs and Dean of Students or another appropriate administrator.
 Students appealing an expulsion may be allowed to remain in the residence halls if approved by the Student Conduct Administrator.